|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe is easy to adjust according to your tastes, adding more hot peppers for spice or more lime for tart freshness.
-The extra step of pouring boiling water over the chopped onion and garlic may be new and perplexing to some home cooks.
-Don't be tempted to skip this step.
-The boiling water helps to take the bite out of the raw onions and garlic.
-You'll be left with delicious flavor without the harsh, lingering flavor and odor.
+The extra step of pouring boiling water over the chopped onion and garlic may be new and perplexing to some home cooks, but don't skip it.
+The boiling water helps to take the bite out of the raw onions and garlic, leaving behind delicious flavor without the harsh, lingering taste and odor.

 3 tablespoons finely chopped onion

 2 small cloves garlic, minced

-- 2 to 3 tablespoons fresh cilantro (chopped)
+2 to 3 tablespoons coarsely chopped fresh cilantro

-- 1 1/2 tablespoons lime juice (plus more to taste)
+1 1/2 tablespoons lime juice, or more to taste

 Gather the ingredients.

-Combine drained onions and garlic with chopped tomatoes, peppers, cilantro, and lime juice.
+Combine the drained onion and garlic with the chopped tomatoes, chile peppers, cilantro, and lime juice.
 Add salt and black pepper to taste.